symbiontik/k3s-gitops/README.md

 - Reference: [Repo Visualizer](https://github.com/githubocto/repo-visualizer)
 - Reference: [Repo Visualizer Blog](https://next.github.com/projects/repo-visualization)

+### Observability, health-checking, and performance

+Being able to easily visualize the various components of your Kubernetes environment allows you to monitor performance, setup alerting parameters, and troubleshoot challenges as they arise.
+The Grafana/Prometheus/Loki/Tempo stack empowers you with a total observability (metrics, logs, and distributed traces) platform that scales with your Kubernetes components and your applications.

+1. Login to your Grafana instance.

+1.

+1.

 ### Add your own apps

 With this existing infrastructure in place, it's relatively simple to run your containerized apps in your cluster.
 In this guide, we'll deploy an app that can be easily installed and managed with a Helm chart.
+This will also highlight each touch point for adding a new application to your cluster including Kubernetes definition components, secret encryption, automated updates, Cloudflare resources, and application observability integration.

 1. In your `k3os-gitops` repo, navigate into your `/cluster/apps/` directory.